Danish10001/ebook_library/README.md

-# 📚 Libre.
-Ebook Library
+# OpenPage - Ebook Library

-A high-performance, aesthetic React application for browsing curated ebooks.
+This is a simple ebook library website made using React.

-## ✨ Features
+## Features

-- **Aesthetic UI**: Dark mode "Linear" design system.
+* View list of books
-- **Real-time Search**: Instant filtering by title or author.
+* Search books by name
-- **Dynamic Data**: Powered by Google Sheets via OpenSheet API.
+* Filter by category
-- **Responsive**: Fully optimized for mobile and desktop.
+* Click to open/download book

-## 🛠️ Tech Stack
+* Data comes from Google Sheets

-- React.js
+## Tech Used

-- CSS-in-JS
+* React.js
-- OpenSheet API
+* Google Sheets (for data)